 An operating lease relates to a lease of movable property concluded by a lessor in the ordinary course of a business of letting, provided certain requirements are met.
-Any letting of assets in the business of banking, financial services or insurance is specifically excluded from the definition of an "operating lease" and will be subject to potential limitation.
+Any letting of assets in the business of banking, financial services or insurance is specifically excluded from the definition of "operating lease" and will be subject to potential limitation.

 The words "a banking, financial services or insurance business" are not defined in the Act.
-The principles of the interpretation of statutes require that if the words of a statute are precise and unambiguous, they must be given their ordinary meaning.5

-Collins English Dictionary defines "banking" as
+Collins English Dictionary defines "banking" as -

-"the business engaged in by a bank"
+"the business engaged in by a bank".